 With the perceived decline of US hegemony and the spread of violent non-state actors, many new issues have arisen in the field of international security studies in recent years.
 These include state power dynamics and the rise of China, nuclear proliferation and deterrence, cyberwarfare, military intervention and R2P, ethnic nationalism and sectarianism, state failure and warlordism, and transnational terrorism.
-Yet war and violence overall may actually be on the decline.
 In this course we will begin to explore the debates that have arisen over the causes and consequences of these phenomena.
 Which problems are the most important, and thus the most deserving of attention in a time when budgets are constrained?
 Do solutions exist?
 Or is international conflict inevitable?